Bengal fox: Threats

 It can tolerate human disruptions, but with the increase in human populations and the increased conversion of grasslands for agricultural and industrial use, the habitat of the Bengal fox is continually being reduced.
 The combination of the above causes, combined with disease and natural mortality, could potentially cause localized extirpation.

 Hunting for its skin and flesh, as well as conversion of its grassland habitat to agriculture, industry, and increasingly bio-fuel plantations, have affected its population density.
 In addition, its body parts are used in traditional medicine, and in some areas it is eaten.
 It is hunted by the narikuruva tribes of southern India.
 In Karnataka, it is captured in rituals conducted during Sankranthi.

 The Bengal fox usually occurs at low densities across its range.
 Populations may fluctuate significantly depending on prey abundance and disease, such as canine distemper virus and rabies, both of which have caused local population declines in western India.

 Conservation

-The populations of India are listed in the CITES Appendix III.
+The populations of India are listed on CITES Appendix III.
 The Indian Wildlife Conservation Act (1972 as amended to 2005) forbids the hunting of all wildlife and lists the Bengal fox in Schedule II.
 It does not apply to any particular category in the wildlife protection legislation of Nepal.
-It is listed as Least Concern in the IUCN Red List of Threatened Species.
+It is listed as least concern in the IUCN Red List of Threatened Species.